 The Arts Champions scheme has been established for 4 years and supports the Culture on your Doorstep strand of the City's cultural strategy.
 The constituencies do not have specialist arts staff and many do not have dedicated cultural spaces, or networks of artists and arts organisations.
 Data, including National Indicator data, shows that many residents never benefit directly from engagement with Birmingham's world class cultural offer.
 These residents nevertheless support the major cultural assets with their Council Tax and the Council's Arts Service supports the constituencies in developing strategic arts plans which deliver arts programmes designed to meet local priorities and increases access for residents to the flagship companies by pairing each major company with a constituency.
-Using the principles of local determination, and brokered by the Arts Service, the Arts Champions work to devise a programme suited to the needs of the constituency.
-This takes into account the strengths and capacity of each company.
-In some constituencies, smaller companies are paired with larger ones to provide increased capacity.
+Using the principles of local determination, and brokered by the Arts Service, the Arts Champions work to devise a programme suited to the needs of the constituencies, smaller companies are paired with larger ones to provide increased capacity.
 In all, thirteen major arts organisations are part of the Champions programme including Birmingham Hippodrome which is not publicly funded.

 While it is explicitly expected that funded organisations deliver the Arts Champions scheme as part of their existing Service Level Agreement with Birmingham City Council, a small sum is available to each constituency to support activity and help to lever other local funding.
-The Arts Champions deliver work which is a mixture of participatory projects, audience development, advocacy for the arts, advice to local groups, facilitation of local arts for aand support to other non-arts initiatives in the constituency.
+The Arts Champions deliver work which is a mixture of participatory projects, audience development, advocacy for the arts, advice to local groups, facilitation of local arts fora and support to other non-arts initiatives in the constituency.